mikeshardmind/rapid_dev_storage/README.md

 # Don't use this yet

-No seriously, it's not documented, and it shouldnt be used without more consideration.
+No seriously, it's not fully documented, and there is still more to do on the design.

 I'll do a release and have things documented by the time it is ready for use.